Computing upper bounds for the packing density of congruent copies of a convex body: Computations for pentagon packings

 Recall our goal is to describe a semidefinite programming problem whose solutions correspond to functions~$f \in L^1(\M(n))$ satisfying the conditions of Theorem~\ref{thm:main}.
 In this section, we take a first step by showing how to formulate the problem of finding a function~$\varphi$ like~\eqref{eq:phi-def} as a semidefinite programming problem.

 We start by making an extra assumption, namely that all coefficients~$f_{r, s; k}$ are real.
 This allows us to work exclusively with real matrices, making the semidefinite programming problem we obtain smaller.
-In principle, however, everything we describe can be extended to the more general setting of complex coefficients.
-It could be, though we do not know, that such a restriction to real numbers greatly worsens the bound that can be obtained via our approach.
+Then the optimization problem will be solvable by state-of-the-art semidefinite programming solvers which are numerically stable.
+In principle, however, everything we describe can be extended to the more general setting of complex coefficients. \textit{It could be}, though we do not know, that such a restriction to real numbers greatly worsens the bound that can be obtained via our approach.

 So let~$\varphi$ be given as in~\eqref{eq:phi-def} with

 as we require.
 Write~$y = (y_{-N}, \ldots, y_N)$ and consider the polynomial

 Then~$\varphi(a)$ is positive semidefinite for all~$a$ if and only if~$\sigma$ is a sum of squares (see~\S\ref{sec:sdpsos}).
 (Here, it is easy to see that if~$\sigma$ is a sum of squares, then~$\varphi(a)$ is positive semidefinite for all~$a$.
 The converse is also true; for a proof see Choi, Lam, and Reznick~\cite{ChoiLR}.
 This fact is related to the Kalman-Yakubovich-Popov lemma in systems and control; see the discussion in Aylward, Itani, and Parrilo~\cite{AylwardIP}.)